jliocsar/better-ts-errors/README.md

 # Better TS Errors

-A simple parser for visualizing a simplified version of TS errors.
+A parser and formatter for visualizing a simplified version of TS errors.

-🚧 Under construction 🚧
+## Description

+This tool outputs a markdown formatted version of a TypeScript error, including syntax highlight for code snippets etc.
+The main idea is to use this tool as a VSCode extension, but it will be used as a web. application for now.
+It's still under development and will most likely change in the future.

+This project was highly inspired by [ts-error-translator](https://github.com/mattpocock/ts-error-translator) from [Matt Pocock](https://twitter.com/mpocock1).

+## To do list

+- [ ] Create VSCode extension
+- [ ] Add license